afresquet/typepipe/src/classes/Match/README.md

 ### run

-The exact same as [Match.compose](#compose), but calls the pipeline function instead of returning it.
+The exact same as [Match.compose](#compose), but calls the composed function instead of returning it.

 ```ts
 const match = new Match()